relar-Ritik/Computer-Vision/README.md

 - **RPN_Implementation.ipynb**: Provides a step-by-step tutorial on building a Region Proposal Network from the ground up.
 This notebook covers everything from data preprocessing to model training on a sample dataset, elucidating the practical aspects of developing effective object detection systems.

+- **Gaussian-Bernouli_RBM.ipynb**: Provides a implemention of a Gaussian-Bernoulli Restricted Boltzmann Machine (RBM).
+Restricted Boltzmann Machines are a class of neural networks that serve as generative stochastic models, capable of learning complex distributions over binary data.
+The Gaussian-Bernoulli RBM variant is particularly suited for handling continuous data.

+- **CVAE.ipynb**: This ia an implementation of a Conditional Variational Autoencoder (CVAE).
+CVAE is an extension of the Variational Autoencoder (VAE), a popular generative model which can learn the underlying probability distribution of a dataset, allowing them to generate new data points that resemble the original data.
+CVAEs build upon this by incorporating conditional variables into the model, enabling the generation of data points based on specified conditions.
+This makes CVAEs particularly useful for tasks where control over certain aspects of the generated data is desired.

 ## Key Features

 - **In-depth Tutorials**: Each notebook serves as a detailed tutorial, walking through the theory and practice of constructing and training deep learning models in computer vision.